DBraun/TouchDesigner_Shared/TOPs/README.md

 ### feedback_TOP_over.tox - Feedback TOP Over
 A condensed GLSL pipeline for feedback with an Over TOP.

+### flood_fill.tox - Flood Fill
+An interactive tool for isolating sections of an image based on luminance or specific RGB channels.

 ### frozen_image_detector.tox - Frozen Image Detector
 Detect if an image has stayed the same for too many frames.
 It's like an optimized Analyze TOP.